About NMU ALLIES

 Origin: Established in 2001 by ALLIES at Northern Michigan University

 Application Form: ALLIES Scholarship application.
 Find information by looking up "ALLIES Scholarship" under Donor-Funded Scholarships at https://nmu.edu/financialaid/donorfundedschol.
-Students can submit an application through the online system by logging in through MyNMU and clicking on Financial Aid – Donor-funded Scholarships during the application period (for academic year 2022-23, apply from Monday, January 24, 2022 through Monday, February 21, 2022).
+During the application period early during the winter term for awards the following academic year, students can submit an application through the online system by logging in through MyNMU and clicking on Financial Aid – Donor-funded Scholarships.
+Watch for notice from the Office of Financial Aid alerting you to opportunities to apply for this and other donor-funded scholarships!

 Requirements: This scholarship shall assist full-time students at Northern Michigan University.